SEOJAEHWA/aosp-image-pick-android/README.md

 }
 ```

-Select an image only from a camera or gallery...
+Select an image from a camera or gallery only...
 ```java
 // Camera or Gallery only
 PickImage.camera(Activity);